seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

 Actions can have results
 ------------------------

-Ok, now we know that actions are values.
-Those actions can sometimes yield something when they are performed.
+Actions can yield something when they are performed.
 Let's look at the type of `getLine`.
 What does it return?

     getLine :: IO String